gamemanual0/gm0/source/docs/software/adv-control-system/sdk-communication.rst

 If an Android phone and Expansion Hub is used, LynxCommands are sent over USB; however if a Control Hub is used, LynxCommands are sent over UART.
 This is very important, not just because of the increased reliability with UART instead of USB, but also because LynxCommands take approximately 3 milliseconds over USB and approximately 2 milliseconds over UART.

 Any expansion hubs connected via RS485 receive their commands via that connector.
-Lynx hubs do not have to retransmit packets, so the added latency from this process isn't significant, but there will be some added latency.
-Up to 255 expansion hubs can be connected together in theory.
+To get from the USB or UART to RS485 the parent Lynx hub has to retransmit the packets, but packets traveling over RS485 and passing through Lynx hubs do not.
+The added latency from this process isn't significant, but there will be some added latency.
+Up to 255 expansion hubs can be connected together over RS485 in theory.

 .. note::